iriven/GeoIP2Country/README.md

 - php_curl (for update only)

-## Installation:
+## Installation And Initialisation :

 These instructions will get you a copy of the project up and running on your local machine. there are two options:

-- [x] Copy GeoIP2Country files into a specific folder of your project
+- [x] import(copy) GeoIP2Country files into a specific folder of your project
 - [x] Using Composer installer(Recommended) by typing the following command:

 ```php